minivan/middleman-spellcheck/README.md

 - Linux
 ```

+Look into section "Fixing spelling mistakes" to help yourself with fixing
+spelling problems in already existing articles.

 Middleman-spellcheck automatically ignores `.css`, `.js`, & `.coffee` file
 extensions.
 If there are some additional file type extensions that you would
 like to skip: